Biggest Celebrity Fan for Every MLB Team

 Cleveland Indians: Drew Carey

-Drew Carey may be a Hollywood star, but he started as a guy from Cleveland, and the Indians have shown up in many walks in his life.
+Drew Carey may be a Hollywood star, but he started as a guy from Cleveland, and the Guardians (formerly known as the Indians) have shown up in many walks in his life.

 He and his co-stars donned Indians paraphernalia and attend a game in the intro for his former sitcom, and he was celebrated as the team’s greatest fan in 2006.